exercism/sqlite/concepts/select/about.md

 # The SELECT statement

 In SQL, a `SELECT` statement allows you to retrieve data from a database.
-The result of a `SELECT` statement is a result set -- some number of values arranged in rows and columns, where each column is a particular attribute of the data and each row is a set of values for each column.
+The result of a `SELECT` statement is a result set.
+A result set contains values arranged in rows and columns.
+Each column is a particular attribute of the data.
+Each row contains a value for every column.

-Roughly, you can think of the set of columns as a data structure, where each column represents a field of the data structure, and each row represents a concrete instance of the data structure.
+One way to think about it is that a set of columns represents a data structure, where each column represents a field of the data structure, and each row represents an instance of the data structure.

-With a `SELECT` statement, you can specify the data you want and optionally transform, filter, and/or modify the shape of the output data.
+With a `SELECT` statement, you can specify the data you want to retrieve.
+You can also optionally transform, filter, and/or modify the shape of the output data.

 ## The basics